MON-FRI: 9:00 AM – 6:00 PM

 Avoid Over-Layering

-Layered lighting is important, but too many layers create confusion.
-Rechargeable wall lights make it easy to add more, but that doesn’t mean you should.
-Each light should have a clear purpose.
-If multiple lights are doing the same job, you’re overcomplicating the space.
+Layered lighting matters, but too many layers create confusion.
+Rechargeable wall lights make it easy to keep adding, but that doesn't mean you should.
+Each light needs a clear purpose.
+If multiple lights are doing the same job, you're overcomplicating the space.

-Too many overlapping light sources can create uneven brightness and visual clutter.
-It also makes the room harder to read, as there’s no clear focal point.
+Too many overlapping sources create uneven brightness and visual noise.
+The room becomes harder to read because there's no clear focal point.
 Keeping layers intentional ensures the lighting feels controlled rather than excessive.

 Why Fewer Lights Work Better